Under The Boardwalk

-Turns out, they were from Baltimore and after they schooled us on the proper way to pronounce their cities name “Baltermeer,” they left.
+It turns out they were from Baltimore, and after they schooled us on the proper way to pronounce their city’s name, “Baltermeer,” they left.

 Long walks on the boardwalk were also fun.
-If we had money or were with a parent, we might get a Coconut Champaign, a Hire’s root beer, a pork roll on Kaiser roll, a piece of Pizza, or a foot-long hotdog.
+If we had money or were with a parent, we might get a Coconut Champaign drink, a Hire’s root beer, a pork roll on Kaiser roll, a piece of pizza, or a foot-long hotdog.
 With dark mustard, of course.
 My favorite was French fries with malt vinegar and salt.

 So many memories floated in my mind.
 I can’t write them all down.
-Can you help me?
-What are your memories of being on or under the Jersey shore boardwalk?
+Maybe you can help.
+What are your Jersey shore boardwalk memories?

 Ut-oh!
-Alexa just played “Wake Up Little Susie”.
+Alexa just played “Wake Up, Little Susie.”
 Maybe someday I’ll write about my Drive-in movie experiences.
+Maybe!

 Images are from my Philly Tales photo collection https://mercyrow.com/pages/philly-tales-photos